 If left untreated, chronic pain often can have detrimental consequences not only on your health but the personal and professional aspects of your life, as well.
 If you have arthritis or fibromyalgia, it is recommended you take a daily dose of CBD oil to help you cope with the discomfort and aches related to these conditions.
 Simply place a dose of CBD oil for pain under your tongue and hold it for 30-90 seconds.
 This will speed up the absorption process, allowing CBD to take effect in 10-15 minutes.

 For muscle and joint pain related to minor injuries or exercise, you may want to consider CBD topicals like creams and sprays as a supplement to your daily CBD oil dosage.
 While topical CBD solutions can take up to one hour to work, CBD creams can particularly effective for treating localized pain.

 Like chronic pain, anxiety disorders affect many aspects of our daily lives.
 In many patients, anxiety can lead to more serious mental health conditions like depression, post-traumatic stress disorder, and severe cases of obsessive-compulsive disorder.
 CBD may be able to help minimize the effects of anxiety and mood disorders by the way it interacts with serotonin receptors in our bodies.
-Patients report that CBD oil and CBD capsules for generalized anxiety works better as a long term solution, though the short term effects of CBD oil also help with cases of daily stress, social anxiety, and insomnia caused by anxiety.

 Once CBD is absorbed by the body, the effects will be felt for about 4-6 hours.
 After that, the concentration of CBD in the blood begins to drop gradually.
 Most users report CBD stops working after 8 hours.